 Radiology is a popular training programme and this is reflected in the competition for places.
 Figures for the national recruitment 2012-14 are available on the RCR website and the 2015 ratio was about 3.5 applicants for each available post.

-There are equivocal applicant rates from Foundation training, and those in core or specialty programmes, but no data on successful offers.
+There are equivalent applicant rates from Foundation training, and those in core or specialty programmes, but no data on successful offers.

-Interviews are usually held in January and are held in London.
+Interviews are usually held in central London in January/February.
 The interview process is split into five sections lasting eight minutes each.
 The first section is a preparation station for sections B and C.

 Station A: Commitment and understanding of radiology as a career